World Cup boom pushes some Qatar residents out of homes

 Reem, a foreigner working for a major Qatari company, was told she had a week to leave her apartment.

-The woman, using a pseudonym to avoid blowback from her employer, told AFP the owner of the block wanted the dozens of apartments he has rented to her employers emptied so they could earn more during the World Cup.
+The woman, using a pseudonym to avoid reprisals from her employer, told AFP the owner of the block wanted the dozens of apartments rented to her employers emptied so they could earn more during the World Cup.

 “We felt humiliated,” Reem said.